Rozafa Castle: Legend

-A famous widespread legend about sacrificing a female victim and immurement with the aim of building a facility is traditionally orally transmitted by Albanians and connected with the construction of the Rozafa Castle.
+A famous widespread legend about human sacrifice and immurement with the aim of building a facility is traditionally orally transmitted by Albanians and connected with the construction of the Rozafa Castle.
+The existence of this Albanian legend is attested as early as 1505, in the work De obsidione Scodrensi, by the Albanian humanist and historian Marin Barleti.

 The story tells about the initiative of three brothers who set down to build a castle.
 They worked all day, but the foundation walls fell down at night.
 They met a wise old man who seems to know the solution of the problem asking them if they were married.
 When the three brothers responded positively, the old man said:

 The three brothers swore on besa to not speak with their wives of that happened.
 However the two eldest brothers broke their promise and quietly told their wives everything, while the honest youngest brother kept his besa and said nothing.
 The mother of the three brothers knew nothing of their agreement, and while the next afternoon at lunch time, she asked her daughters-in-law to bring lunch to the workers, two of them refused with an excuse.
 The brothers waited anxiously to see which wife was carrying the basket of food.
 It was Rozafa, the wife of the youngest brother, who left her younger son at home.
 Embittered, the youngest brother explained to her what the deal was, that she was to be sacrificed and buried in the wall of the castle so that they could finish building it, and she didn't protest but, worried about her infant son, she accepted being immured and made a request: